 Among the several advantages are:

-When an SSP integrates an effective traffic shaping tool like AY Traffic Shaping, it automatically picks the highest value requests for each DSP within the QPS limit and further reduces requests which are pure spam.
+When an SSP integrates an effective traffic shaping tool like AY Traffic Shaping, it automatically picks the highest value requests for each DSP within the QPS limit and further reduces requests that are pure spam.
 Frequently reductions of +50% are seen while losing less than 0.5% of bids and increasing overall revenue by 5-10%.